Diokuz/baron/readme.md

 - Do not replaces native system scroll mechanic.
 - Customizable scrollbar design with full CSS support.
 - Fixable headers.
--- Sticky footer as a bonus (see demo page)
+Sticky footer as a bonus (see demo page).
 - No strong dependences on jQuery.

 Baron just hides the system scrollbar, without removing it.
 This guarantees scrolling will work on any system where the CSS property 'overflow: scroll' is applied.